realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Company website.
 You should have a good understanding of the company’s mission, business, and anything else they chose to highlight to the public.

 Company reviews on platforms such as Glassdoor.
 It’s a great idea to see what people are saying about the company, so you can ask more specific questions about the culture.

+News about the company.
+Just in case there is something significant happening at the company, you want to be aware of it.